 Finally, assemble your furniture (if required).
 Amidst the above painting, I also spray painted the longest wardrobe handles I could find on the internet.
 The steps were pretty identical to the above, except in spray form.
-First I wiped them down with white spirit, then sprayed 2 coats of Zinsser Cover Stain Primer Sealer spray, followed by 2 coats of Montana Gold in Blood Orange (an amazing bright, almost neon, red), followed by 2 coats of Montana Gold Semi Gloss Varnish, and left them undisturbed for several days for the varnish to cure and harden.
+First I wiped them down with white spirit, then sprayed 2 coats of Zinsser Cover Stain Primer Sealer spray, followed by 2 coats of Montana Gold in Blood Orange (a bright, almost neon, red), followed by 2 coats of Montana Gold Semi Gloss Varnish, and left them undisturbed for several days for the varnish to cure and harden.

 Step 6: Admire your project.

-Not only does it look amazing (even if I do say so myself, ahem) but the finish feels really durable.
+I’m pretty happy with how it’s turned out and the finish feels really durable.
 We built the wardrobe about a week after the varnishing was finished, and although we were very careful, we felt comfortable handling it without fear of chipping any paint.
 2 little kids open and close it several times a day and it is holding up just fine.
 I’m absolutely delighted with it!
 (More photos of this space coming soon… stay tuned for other posts about this room!)